Deltoid muscle: Insertion

 From this extensive origin the fibers converge toward their insertion on the deltoid tuberosity on the middle of the lateral aspect of the shaft of the humerus; the intermediate fibers passing vertically, the anterior obliquely backward and laterally, and the posterior obliquely forward and laterally.

 Though traditionally described as a single insertion, the deltoid insertion is divided into two or three discernible areas corresponding to the muscle's three areas of origin.
 The insertion is an arch-like structure with strong anterior and posterior fascial connections flanking an intervening tissue bridge.
 It additionally gives off extensions to the deep brachial fascia.
 Furthermore, the deltoid fascia contributes to the brachial fascia and is connected to the medial and lateral intermuscular septa.

 Blood supply

 The deltoid is supplied by the thoracoacromial artery (acromial and deltoid branches), the circumflex humeral arteries, and the profunda brachii artery (deltoid branch).
-(Standring, 2005).

 Nerve supply

 The deltoid is innervated by the axillary nerve.
 The axillary nerve originates from the anterior rami of the cervical nerves C5 and C6, via the superior trunk, posterior division of the superior trunk, and the posterior cord of the brachial plexus.

 Studies have shown that there are seven neuromuscular segments to the deltoid muscle.
 Three of these lie in the anatomical anterior head of the deltoid, one in the anatomical middle head, and three in the anatomical posterior head of the deltoid.
 These neuromuscular segments are supplied by smaller branches of the axillary nerve, and work in coordination with other muscles of the shoulder girdle include pectoralis major and supraspinatus.

 The axillary nerve is sometimes damaged during surgical procedures of the axilla, such as for breast cancer.
 It may also be injured by anterior dislocation of the head of the humerus.